brefphp/bref/docs/environment/storage.md

 - the cache is not lost when deploying
 - the cache is shared between all lambda instances

-The disadvantage is that if data format changes between deployments then a deployment strategy must be used to either clear the cache and regenerate it, or separate the cache between application versions.
+The disadvantage is that if the data format changes between deployments, then a deployment strategy must be used to either clear the cache and regenerate it, or separate the cache between application versions.

 Cache services that can be used include for example Redis, Memcache or DynamoDB.
-AWS offers those as managed services through AWS Elasticache (Redis, Memcache) or DynamoDB.
+AWS offers those as managed services through AWS ElastiCache (Redis, Memcache) or DynamoDB.

-Note that Redis and Memcache through ElastiCache run even when not used and thus incur costs while DynamoDB is a little slower than both of those but can be deployed in a pay-per-request mode where you don't pay when the store is not used.
+Note that Redis and Memcache (through ElastiCache) run even when not used, which incurs costs.
+DynamoDB is a little slower than both of those but can be deployed in a "pay-per-request" mode where costs are proportional to the usage.
 There is a package implementing the PSR cache interfaces using DynamoDB ([rikudou/psr6-dynamo-db](https://github.com/RikudouSage/DynamoDbCachePsr6)).

-This solution is ideal for cache data that can change during the life of the application (e.g. caching a website menu, an API response).
+This solution is ideal for cache data that can change during the life of the application (e.g. caching a website menu, an API response…).

-#### Deploy DynamoDB table as part of serverless
+#### Deploying DynamoDB tables

-As any service, the DynamoDB table can be deployed using the `resources.Resources` subkey:
+As any service, DynamoDB tables can be deployed via CloudFormation using the `resources` key in `serverless.yml`:

 ```yaml
 service: app